codeinchq/pdf2img/README.md

 This repository contains a simple containerized API to convert PDF documents to images using [Imagemagick](https://imagemagick.org/).

+The image is available on [Docker Hub](https://hub.docker.com/r/codeinchq/pdf2img) under the name `codeinchq/pdf2img`.

+## Configuration

-By default the container listens on port 3000.
+By default, the container listens on port 3000.
 The port is configurable using the `PORT` environment variable.

-You can test the API by calling `/demo` which displays a simple form to upload a PDF file and convert it to images.

-The image is available on [Docker Hub](https://hub.docker.com/r/codeinchq/pdf2img) under the name `codeinchq/pdf2img`.

 ## Usage